 The first mention of “Slavs” comes from 6th century Byzantine chronologers who mention tribal people coming down from the Carpathian Mountains and settling along the Danube.
 The tribes were described as very hospitable, yet fiercely independent.
 Between the 8th and 10th centuries these settlements were known collectively as the Principality of Serbia.
 By the 11th century, the Grand Principality emerged encompassing Serbia, Montenegro, Herzegovina and some of Croatia.
 By the mid-14th century, Kosovo, Northern Macedonia, Albania and half of Greece were added to the Serbian Empire under the rule of Stefan Uroš IV Dušan (Dušan the Mighty).
 Internal squabbling following Dušan’s death in 1355 led to the rise of numerous fiefdoms, making the region easy pickings for Ottoman conquest in the 15th century, under whose control it remained for nearly five centuries.
 In the early 19th century Serbia began to assert its independence from the Turks although it wasn’t until the 1878 Treaty of Berlin that that independence was formally recognized.

 The 20th century marks (in my opinion) one long period of ugliness.
 In 1912, Greece, Serbia, Montenegro and Bulgaria banded together to finally push the Turks from the region (the First Balkan War), each laying claim to bits of territory in the aftermath.
 Bulgaria was annoyed that it lost the Macedonian region, and in 1913 declared war on its former allies (the Second Balkan War).
 The upshot of that war saw borders once again being redrawn with Serbia emerging as a powerhouse in southeastern Europe.
 Both wars were marked with some rather unpleasant examples of ethnic cleansing, sadly foreshadowing the years to come.
 Austria-Hungary had long seen Serbia as a threat to its empire and those worries were exacerbated by the two Balkan Wars.
 Things came to a head on June 28, 1914, when Austria’s Archduke Franz Ferdinand (and his wife) were assassinated by a Bosnian Serb nationalist; one month later Austria-Hungary declared war on Serbia and the stage was set for WWI.
-One of the outcomes at the end of WWI was the unification of the southern Slav territories previously held by the Austro-Hungarian Empire (namely Croatia, Slovenia, Bosnia and Herzegovina) with the independent kingdoms of Montenegro and Serbia (whose provinces included Kosovo and Macedonia) to form the Kingdom of Serbs, Croats and Slovenes, notably with a Serbian ruler.
+One of the outcomes at the end of WWI was the unification of the southern Slav territories previously held by the Austro-Hungarian Empire (namely Croatia, Slovenia, Bosnia and Herzegovina) with Montenegro and Serbia (whose provinces included Kosovo and Macedonia) to form the Kingdom of Serbs, Croats and Slovenes, notably with a Serbian ruler.
 The Kingdom was renamed Yugoslavia (“Land of the South Slavs”) in 1929.

 Post-WWII Yugoslavia, under the authoritarian leadership of Josip Broz Tito, became a federation of six equal republics: Serbia (including its province of Kosovo), Croatia, Slovenia, Bosnia and Herzegovina, Montenegro and North Macedonia, with its seat of government in Belgrade, Serbia.
 As communist/socialist leaders go, Tito was quite popular both inside his country and abroad.
 Under his “benevolent dictatorship” Yugoslavia was unified, however his death in 1980 (and the fall of communism nine years later) laid bare old rifts between the republics and renewed the interest in nationalism.
 Beginning in 1991, brutal civil war, fueled by Slobodan Milošević’s dream of creating a “Greater Serbia,” erupted throughout the region.The conflict between Serbia and Kosovo was particularly nasty.
 For a variety of reasons, Milošević, and members of his ruling party, resented the rapidly growing Albanian-Muslim demographic in Kosovo who were seeking independence from Serbia.
 Years of vicious efforts to suppress this ethnic group finally resulted in the intervention of NATO in early 1999.
 Only after peace talks failed and Serbia renewed their assault on Kosovo did NATO resort to air strikes, the remnants of which can still be seen in Belgrade.